-5.2.
-Effects of Confinement on the Mobility and Hydrodynamic Interactions of Particles.
+5.2.2.
+Mobility of Ellipsoidal Particles within a Slit Channel.
 We explore the role that confinement effects play on mobility and hydrodynamic interactions between the particles.
 We investigate responses for (i) a spherical particle having radius r = 5 nm and an ellipsoidal particle having a = 5 nm, b = c = 2.5 nm.
 We consider a channel with walls separated by 30nm in the z-direction and a span of 120nm in the periodic xy-directions.
 We resolve this channel geometry using a discretization having mesh-width 1nm in each direction.